sabeet/notes-in-md/OOP/OOP Basics X.md

-Interfaces is another way of using abstraction.
+---

+# Interfaces

-All interfaces are abstract class.
+Interfaces are used to `implement` abstract classes.
 As abstract classes have empty bodies for their methods, interfaces can be used to group them.

 To access the interface methods, you must use the implements method